Frank Pitts

-Frank H. Pitts (born November 12, 1943) is an American former professional football player who was a wide receiver in the American Football League (AFL) and National Football League (NFL).
+Frank H. Pitts (November 12, 1943 – January 16, 2026) was an American professional football player who was a wide receiver in the American Football League (AFL) and National Football League (NFL).
 He played college football for the Southern Jaguars.
 He played professionally for 10 seasons with the AFL's Kansas City Chiefs (1965–1969) and then the NFL's Chiefs (1970), Cleveland Browns (1971–1973) and Oakland Raiders (1974).

 Kansas City Chiefs

-Pitts came to the Chiefs in 1965, the team's fourth-round draft pick.
+Pitts was selected by the Chiefs in the fourth round of the 1965 AFL draft.
 He had speed and desire, but throughout the wide receiver's first three seasons in Kansas City, he acquired a "bad hands" label.
 However, he worked through the problem, and when starting wide receiver Otis Taylor was injured in 1968, Pitts stepped in.
 He was a starter the next three seasons, and his end around reverse runs became a big part of the Chiefs' offense.